PracticePenguin/PythonRobotics_with_setup/README.md

 Currently only these directories can be imported:<br />
   -PathPlanning<br />
 <br />
-The contents of the PythonRobotics directories will not be updated.
+The contents of the PythonRobotics directories are from 4.19.2023.